pusher/django-pusherable/README.rst

       "user": "admin"
     }

-Which fields are included and excluded within the `model` is configurable via `pusher_include_model_fields` and `pusher_exclude_model_fields`.
+Which fields are included and excluded within the `object` is configurable via `pusher_include_model_fields` and `pusher_exclude_model_fields`.
 For example, the following would exclude the `pub_date` from the event payload: